The DRL-1 Daytime Running Lamp module provides a fully automatic

 Start the car (and release the parking brake, if you've tied into it).
-Both front directional signals should be illuminated.
+Both front turn signals should be steady-lit.
 Activate the left turn signal and see that the left signal blinks.
 Cancel the left turn signal and the turn signal lights will both come on steadily as DRL again.
 Repeat the test with the right signal.

 Turn on the parking lights.
 Both turn signal filaments should go off, and only the park filament should be on (together with the car's front and rear sidemarker lights, tail lights, and dashboard lights).
 Turn the lights off and the turn signal filaments should come on as DRLs.
 If something isn't working, double check your wiring for errors.